OpenOF/OpenOF/README.md

 Trouble Shooting:
 ------------------------------------------

-- In case you have version 0.7.2 of sympy you can downgrade with the following command:
+- In case you have version 0.7.2 of sympy you can downgrade with the following command

 ------------
 >
 > $ sudo pip install sympy==0.7.1

 ------------
+or upgrade to version 0.7.3.
 - Cuda 5 does not come with Thrust 1.6, please exchange the thrust version usually under /usr/local/cuda/include/thrust.
 - Cuda 5 is not working with gcc version 4.7 or higher.
 Try using an older gcc version.
 - Compiler error: /bin/sh: 1: Syntax error: "(" unexpected.